-Amazon’s Jeff Bezos is on track to becoming the world’s richest man – the question is when
+Amazon’s Jeff Bezos has finally overtaken Bill Gates as the world’s richest man

 How likely is this to happen?
 Verdict spoke to Oliver Williams, of GlobalData WealthInsight, to discuss the trajectory of Bezos’ wealth and what could happen in the future.

-Verdict: Bezos could soon overtake Gates as the richest man in the world.
+Verdict: Bezos has now overtaken Gates as the richest man in the world.
 Is this significant?

 Williams: The billionaires can swap around easily and they often do.
 Gates has been in top spot 18 out of the past 25 years, so he’s obviously held out for a long time.
 But within those 25 years, there’s been a lot of jostling between Gates, Warren Buffet and Carlos Slim, for the top spot.